MenokoOG/hades-rehab-complete/README.md

 - SUPABASE_SERVICE_KEY must be kept secret (server-side only).
 Do not commit it.
 - For production: configure SUPABASE_JWKS_URL and SUPABASE_SERVICE_KEY.
 Ensure TLS and proper secret storage.

-Next actions you can ask me to do:
-- Create a migration SQL file to create `triage_events` and `user_roles` tables in Supabase.
-- Add a cron job or webhook processor to forward high-severity triage events to Slack/email.
-- Wire repair-workbench to a GPU-backed container and provide example LoRA training on a small dataset.